National Round 1 dates

 - Scotland and Northern Ireland will also offer posts on a regional basis but will include a set, maximum number of posts that will start at ST2 level.
 Therefore any applicant deemed capable after interview of completing Level 1 training in two years and who accepts a post in Scotland will be able to start their training at ST2, depending on the number of ST2 entry posts available within the preference that they have accepted a post.

-All other parts of the paediatric recruitment process will be the same as in in 2018.
+All other parts of the paediatric recruitment process are the same as in in 2018.

 You can download the Applicant guidance for reference below.